ChatKitty/react-native-chatkitty/README.md

 }
 ```

-## Initializing the React Native Calls SDK context
+## Initializing the Camera and Audio

-Before you can begin using the ChatKitty React Native Calls SDK, you'll need to initialize the `ChatKitty.Calls` context object on your `ChatKitty` instance.
+Before you can begin a call, you'll need to initialize your device's camera in the `ChatKitty.Calls` context object.

 ```javascript
 await kitty.Calls.initialize({